-Proponent EIS Commitment EIS Cross Reference Proponent SEIS Commitment SEIS Cross Reference 6.1.
+6.1.
 Only the minimum land required for the safe operation of the Project is proposed to be cleared.
 Land to be cleared will be surveyed and marked out prior to clearing and signed off by an appropriate person as defined in the ESCP, to ensure no significant areas are inadvertently disturbed.
 The disturbed area of the Project will be rehabilitated progressively where possible.
-Mine rehabilitation will aim to return the land to the pre-mining land suitabilities, except for the final void.
-Volume 1, Section 6.6.3.2 6.8.
-The construction of the rail spur and access road will impact the existing transport infrastructure networks as per the impact assessment undertaken within Section 6.5 and Section 17 of the Kevin's Corner EIS (HGPL 2011).
-To ameliorate any potential impacts to the landholder, the Proponent will reinstate any damage to on-farm infrastructure and utilise the mitigation measures proposed in Section 6.5 of the Kevin's Corner EIS (HGPL 2011).
-Volume 2, Appendix I, Section 2.2.1 6.2.
-An EM Plan will be implemented to minimise adverse impacts on amenity values of local residences and prevent land degradation beyond the necessary disturbance to mining areas.
-Volume 1, Section 6.8.1.2, Section 6.10.3, Table 6-6 6.9.
-Mapping of the ecological values of the Reserve area will be used to minimise the impacts of sub-surface infrastructure and activities on areas of high habitat value as far as practicable.
-Volume 2, Appendix T3 6.3.
-All Project infrastructure within MLA 70425 will be developed to meet current Australian standards.
-Volume 1, Section 6.10.3, Table 6-6 6.10.
+Mine rehabilitation will aim to return the land to the pre-mining land suitability's, except for the final void.

+6.2.
+The EMP will be implemented to minimise adverse impacts on amenity values of local residences and prevent land degradation beyond the necessary disturbance to mining areas.

+6.3.
+All Project infrastructure within MLA 70425 will be developed to meet current Australian Standards.

+6.4.
+The Proponent will undertake to manage impacted stock routes to ensure adequate alternatives and new alignments are proposed to protect the values of the network and ensure there is no net loss of connectivity for the network.

+6.5.
+The envisaged impacts resulting from the airport facility will be ameliorated through:

+- The Airport EMP and plan of operations, to address flight path issues and hours of operations; - · Operational procedures of the aircraft themselves, to address noise and visual impacts; and - Ongoing negotiations and consultation with surrounding landholders.

+6.6.
+Mapping of the ecological values of the Cudmore Resources Reserve area will be used to minimise the impacts of sub-surface infrastructure and activities on areas of high habitat value as far as practicable.

+6.7.
 HGPL will be developing a Stock Route Realignment Strategy which will assist in determining the most appropriate realignments for stock routes U291 and U301.
 The Stock Route Realignment Strategy aims to address community and agency concerns regarding the proposed alternative alignments.

+6.8.
+To ensure the Stock Route Realignment Strategy develops alternative alignments that accord to landholder and agency requirements, the following principles will be employed:
-Volume 1.Section 2.12.4, Response 12.E 6.4.
-The Proponent will undertake to manage impacted stock routes to ensure adequate alternatives and new alignments are proposed to protect the values of the network and ensure there is no net loss of connectivity for the network.
-Volume 1, Section 6.5.4.2 6.11.
-To ensure the Stock Route Realignment Strategy develops alternative alignments that accord to landholder and agency requirements, the following principles will be employed: The quality of pasture along the proposed realignment is of no lesser quality the pasture along the current alignment; The topography of the proposed realignment is no less suitable than the topography along the current alignment and that stock can be travelled/agisted along the proposed realignment; Distances between water points and holding yards are of Volume 1, Section 3.6, Response 19.N

-Proponent EIS Commitment EIS Cross Proponent SEIS Commitment SEIS Cross Reference Reference similar distances and suitable for travelling and agisting stock after the proposed realignment; • Cumulative impacts on the Stock Route Network generated by the Alpha and Kevin's Corner Coal Projects and other proposed mining projects are described, assessed and addressed; and • Stakeholder (including land holders, industry bodies and agencies) concerns about the proposed realignments are adequately addressed and resolved.
-6.5.
-The envisaged impacts resulting from the airport facility will be ameliorated through: The airport EM Plan and plan of operations, to address flight path issues and hours of operations; Operational procedures of the aircraft themselves, to address noise and visual impacts; and Ongoing negotiations and consultation with surrounding landholders.
-Volume 1, Section 6.5.3.2 6.6.
-The Proponent will seek a Lease beneath the Land Act 1994 for the life of the mine for an interest in the Cudmore Resources Reserve.
-This lease will apply to lands subject to the extent of the MLA that are identified to be within the boundaries of Cudmore Resources Reserve.
-Volume 1, Section 6.8.2 6.7.
-The Proponent will prepare a specific management plan for Cudmore Resources Reserve that will detail amongst other things and exhibit the following: The need and purpose of the plan; The establishment and obligations of the trustees; The biophysical, cultural and resource values; The management constraints, considerations and parameters required; Volume 1, Section 6.8.2.2
+- The quality of pasture along the proposed realignment is of no lesser quality than the pasture along the current alignment; - The topography of the proposed realignment is no less suitable than the topography along the current alignment and that stock can be travelled/agisted along the proposed realignment; - Distances between water points and holding yards are of similar distances and suitable for travelling and agisting stock after the proposed realignment; - Cumulative impacts on the Stock Route Network generated by the Alpha and Kevin's Corner Coal Projects and other proposed mining projects are described, assessed and addressed; and - Stakeholder (including land holders, industry bodies and agencies) concerns about the proposed realignments are adequately addressed and resolved.

-Proponent EIS Commitment EIS Cross Reference Proponent SEIS Commitment SEIS Cross Reference The management framework and contextual fit; and An actual construction and operation plan.
+6.9.
+HGPL will progress stock route realignment by ongoing liaison with affected landholders and the Barcaldine Regional Council (BRC).

+6.10.
+HGPL will, where practical, allow grazing on its property above underground mining areas.